ShantDashjianEducation/cloud-native-devops/README.md

-# 🍃 Cloud Native Spring in Action
+# ⚡ Cloud Native DevOps

 <a href="https://www.manning.com/books/cloud-native-spring-in-action"><img src="/book-cover.jpg" alt="The book cover of 'Cloud Native Spring in Action' by Thomas Vitale" align="left" height="200px" /></a>

-This repository contains the source code accompanying the book [Cloud Native Spring in Action - With Spring Boot and Kubernetes](https://www.manning.com/books/cloud-native-spring-in-action) written by [Thomas Vitale](https://www.thomasvitale.com/) and published by Manning Publications.
+This repository contains the source code for the Cloud Native DevOps training.
+It's forked from the source code accompanying the book [Cloud Native Spring in Action - With Spring Boot and Kubernetes](https://www.manning.com/books/cloud-native-spring-in-action) written by [Thomas Vitale](https://www.thomasvitale.com/) and published by Manning Publications.
+This re-purposing is done in compliance with the free use per the Apache License 2.0.
+Any changes will be noted, per the license.

-There is a folder for each chapter, for which both an _initial_ and _final_ versions are available.
+There is a folder for each chapter from the book, for which both an _initial_ and _final_ versions are available.
 For example, for chapter 4, you can use `Chapter04/04-begin` as a starting point to follow along with the examples in the chapter and `Chapter04/04-end` to check the code as it looks like at the end.

 ## Changes with Spring Boot 3